 Telephone coverage varies by state and also by subpopulation.
-According to the 2017 American Community Survey (ACS), 98.5% of all occupied housing units in the United States had telephone service available and telephone non-coverage ranged from 1.0% in New Jersey, Rhode Island, and Washington to 3.0% in DC.
-It was estimated that 4.0% of occupied households in Puerto Rico did not have telephone service.
-The percentage of households using only cellular telephones has been steadily increasing-58.4% of all adults lived in households with only cellular telephones in 2019.
-The increased use of cellular telephones required the BRFSS to begin to include the population of cellular telephone users in 2011.
-At that time, all adult cellular telephone respondents who had a landline telephone respondents were eligible for the survey.
+According to the 2021 American Community Survey (ACS), 99.1% of all occupied housing units in the United States had telephone service available and telephone non-coverage ranged from less than 1.0% in several states to 1.5% in Rhode Island.3 It is estimated that 2.4% of occupied households in Puerto Rico did not have telephone service.3 The increasing percentage of households abandoning their landline telephones for cellular telephones has significantly eroded the population coverage provided by landline telephone-based surveys to pre-1970s levels.
+The preliminary results (July to December 2022) from the National Health Interview Survey (NHIS) indicate that 71.70% of adults were wireless-only.4 The increased use of cellular telephones required the BRFSS to begin to include the population of cellular telephone users in 2011.
+At that time, all adult cellular telephone respondents who had a landline telephone were not eligible for the survey.
 In 2012, the BRFSS changed the screening process.
 Cellular telephone respondents were eligible-even if they had landline phones-as long as they received at least 90% of all calls on their cell phones.
 Beginning in 2014, all adults contacted through their personal (nonbusiness) phone numbers were eligible regardless of their landline phone use (i.e., complete overlap).